White House seeks to speed reviews of major infrastructure projects

-WASHINGTON (Reuters) - The Trump administration announced on Monday a new effort to speed environmental reviews for major infrastructure projects, a White House official said.
+WASHINGTON, April 9 (Reuters) - The Trump administration is announcing Monday a new effort to speed environmental reviews for major infrastructure projects, a White House official said.

 U.S. President Donald Trump has made shortening the often lengthy timetable to get approvals for new highways, runways and other projects a key focus of his infrastructure reform plans.